will16363/326_final_project/README.md

 # Who did what
 ### William Jones
 Was the main driver during team meetings.
-Created the play_music, round_fct, game_over, score, high_score, and ranked_scores functions
+Created the play_music, round_fct (optional parameters), game_over, score (f-strings), high_score (with statements), and ranked_scores functions (custom list sorting with lambda functions)

 ### Tsion Demissie
 Created the print_status_bar, increase_health, decrease_health, use_supply, and gather_supplies functions

 ### Takuya Kameyama
-Created the ZombiePlayer and BossZombie classes and all of their methods
+Created the ZombiePlayer and BossZombie classes and all of their methods (super method and __repr__)

 ### Patrice Shumate
-Created the main and parse_args funtions
+Created the main and parse_args funtions (ArgumentParser class)

 ### John Lehner
-Created the pandas_inventory function as well as the Dice class and its methods
+Created the pandas_inventory function (pandas dataframe) as well as the Dice class and its methods (set operations and sequence unpacking)